Dashboard-Design/Power-BI-UDF-Library/README.md

 ## How to Use

-Each file contains:
-- The DAX pattern (UDF)
-- Explanation of the logic
-- When and why to use it
-- Notes on performance and context

 You can:
 - Copy UDF directly into your model
 - Adapt patterns to fit your schema